phoenix1ee/CUtrack/README.md

 4. NMS post-processing to suppress ghost/duplicate detections
 5. State Estimation
 6. Computing IOU
-7. Matching of tracks and detections using Auction Algorithm
+7. Matching tracks and detections using Auction Algorithm
 8. Update and correction of tracks with Kalman filter
 9. Output and Display with OpenCV for demonstration